Allow Custom User Input

 <script>

-import MultiSelect from 'svelte-multiselect'
+import MultiSelect from '$lib'

 import { foods } from '$site/options'